carpentries-work/carpentries.org/pages/community.md

 * [Current members](https://github.com/carpentries/lesson-infrastructure#members)
 * [Upcoming meetings](http://pad.software-carpentry.org/infrastructure-subcommittee)
 * [Contact](mailto:francois@carpentries.org)

+### Lesson Developers
+Lesson development can happen by suggesting improvements to existing lessons or by suggesting or sharing new lesson materials.
+[Read more](/involved-lessons/) about how to contribute to our lessons.

 ### Curriculum Advisors
 Curriculum Advisors provide high-level guidance on the overall structure of a particular curriculum,